ShaShaMan26/SSRG/README.md

 This is the main menu (you can press `ESC` at any time to close the game).
 The left side of the screen houses a list of every level avalible to play, while the right side displays the currently selected level.
 You select levels by left-clicking with your mouse on their names in the list of songs.
-Once selected you can view the song's cover art, name, author, and can either *play the level* or *edit the level* by right-clicking their respective buttons.
+Once selected you can view the song's cover art, name, author, and can either *play the level* or *edit the level* by left-clicking their respective buttons.
 Let's start with playing levels...

 ## Once in Game